 • 30 ml butter

-• one small bunch leeks, finely chopped (white parts only)
+• one small bunch of leeks, finely chopped (white parts only)

 • 3 cloves garlic, finely chopped

-• half a bottle white wine (chenin blanc works well)
+• half a bottle of white wine (chenin blanc works well)

 • 1,5 - 2 kg fresh black mussels, cleaned*